SEUZFY/geocfd-Ubuntu/README.md

   - `validator` - [validate](https://validator.cityjson.org/) the `cityjson` file

-`To do`:

-Union two nef polyhedra and output as one building via `.cityjson` file.

 # How to use?

 The files are built and executed via `WSL` on a `windows10` platform.